pattan9955/tp/docs/UserGuide.md

 ---
 # Introduction

-Fridgy is a **desktop app for managing an inventory of food as well as a list of recipes, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, Fridgy can get your fridge inventory and recipe sorted out faster than traditional GUI apps.
+Fridgy is a **desktop app for managing an Inventory of food as well as a list of recipes, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, Fridgy can get your fridge Inventory and recipe sorted out faster than traditional GUI apps.

 --------------------------------------------------------------------------------------------------------------------
 * Table of Contents